DataDog/documentation/content/en/security/identity_risks/_index.md

 ## Setup

-To use CSM Identity Risks, you must [enable resource collection for AWS][2] and [enable CloudTrail logs forwarding][5].
+To use CSM Identity Risks, you must [enable resource collection for AWS][2] and [enable CloudTrail logs forwarding][4].
 If you've already done this, no additional setup is required.

-## Track your identity health score

-The [identity health score][4] on the [CSM Overview][1] represents the percentage of your IAM resources that are configured securely.
-The score automatically updates as you resolve your organization's identity risk detections.

-**SCREENSHOT HERE**

 ## Review and remediate identity risk detections